Learn Italian at Il Sasso Italian Language School

 When my daily lessons conclude at 1:15, I make a beeline to find la mia amica Donna, a more advanced learner who is in second grade.
 She arrived at Il Sasso a week before me because those with language experience may begin classes on any Monday.
 Now the big decision: Where shall we have lunch?
 We choose one of the outstanding local trattorias, order wine, and exhale.
 It’s time to speak English.
 We share what we’ve learned, and we eat.
 And we order more wine.
 After two glasses of good wine, a lunch of Tuscan delicacies, we head out for afternoon activities.

 Il Sasso offers a wealth of optional seasonal activities.
-Students might choose a walking tour, cooking class, a trip to neighboring villages such as Pienza or Cortona, a visit to an organic cheese farm, or a lecture on the history of the area, ranging in price from free to 35 Euros.
-Afternoon private lessons are available for 40 Euros an hour.
+Check their website to see their yearly offerings.
+For example, students might choose a walking tour, cooking class, a trip to neighboring villages such as Pienza or Cortona, a visit to an organic cheese farm, or a lecture on the history of the area.
+Afternoon private Italian lessons are also available.
 Some afternoons I simply needed quiet time.
 I experienced mal di testa (headache) from so much listening and learning.
 I think my brain actually hurt at times due to all the stimulation and linguistic gymnastics.

 Homestay and Immersion